Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/splice.md

 +++
 title = 'arrays.splice'
 linkTitle = 'splice'
-description = 'Removes or replaces elements in an array.' weight = 0 draft = false
+description = 'Remove or replace elements in an array.
+Modify array by removing elements at index and inserting new values at that position.
+Part of the arrays namespace.' weight = 0 draft = false
 +++